TELE-MEDICINE SERVICES AVAILABLE

-Family Health Centers is now offering TELE-MEDICINE SERVICES to our ADULT MEDICINE, PEDIATRIC and certain WOMEN’S HEALTH patients who are pregnant.
+Family Health Centers is now offering TELE-MEDICINE SERVICES to our ADULT MEDICINE patients.
 To schedule an appointment, please call 844-FHC-SWFL.
 Your must have a smart phone and use FACETIME or WHATS APP.
 New and existing patients are welcome to use this new service.

-Family Health Centers esta ahora ofreciendo servicios Telemedicos a nuestros pacientes adultos y pediatricos.
+Family Health Centers esta ahora ofreciendo servicios Telemedicos a nuestros pacientes adultos.
 Para calendarizar una cita, porfavor llame al 844-FHC-SWFL.
 Debe tener un “smartphone” y usar Facetime y WhatsApp.
 Pacientes existentes y nuevos son bienvenidos a usar el servicio.

 We are asking that you help us slow down the spread of the COVID-19 virus.
 If you have mild respiratory symptoms (runny nose, mild cough, nasal congestion) we are asking that you please do not come into our offices.
 Also, if you feel your appointment is routine and you can wait to see us, that you reschedule your appointment 2-3 weeks later.
 This does NOT APPLY TO CHILDREN that need health visits and vaccinations. if there is a time for children to be fully vaccinated, it is now.

-If you have a fever, cough or shortness of breath, or have known exposure to a patient with CONFIRMED COVID-19, we ask that you do not come into any Family Health Centers of SW FLorida facility without calling us first.
-We now offer Telemedicine Services and we can probably direct you into next steps without you having to leave your home.
-If you do come to our offices, please only bring 1 accompanying person with you.
+If you have a fever, cough or shortness of breath, or have known exposure to a patient with CONFIRMED COVID-19, we ask that you notify us first, this will help us direct your visitin the safest possibly manner.
+If you come to our offices, please only bring 1 accompanying person with you.

 HERE ARE SOME THINGS YOU CAN DO TO PROTECT YOURSELF AND PREVENT THE SPREAD OF THE COVID-19 VIRUS.